I Regard All Who Learn as My Students

 In true spiritual practice everything comes down to how sincere you are about working on yourself.
 As long as you are able to practice, and do so with a sure footing and commitment, I will take you as my student; it wouldn’t be right to do otherwise.
 Yet some people won’t really see themselves as practitioners and keep up the practice—it’s just not possible for some.
 But many of you will, and I will regard those who can as my students and guide you in the practice.

 Then what about those who just do our exercises each day—do they count as students of Falun Dafa?
 Not necessarily, because it’s not genuine practice unless someone strives to develop his or her character as we’ve taught, and does so in earnest.
 If you just do those exercises without working on your character, there won’t be powerful energy to strengthen everything, and it won’t amount to spiritual practice.
 So we can’t consider you a student of Falun Dafa in that case.
 And if you carried on like that, doing the exercises but not working on your character as Falun Dafa teaches, and stuck to your old ways with people, you might run into added trouble.
 Worse yet, you might even claim that Falun Dafa brought you those troubles.
 This could very well happen to you.
 You are a true practitioner only when you sincerely work on your character, as we’ve taught.
 Now that I have spelled this out, I hope that you won’t come looking for me anymore for student-initiation ceremonies.
 I will regard you as my student as long as you are practicing in earnest.
-And you can rest assured that you will be under my care, however many learners we have, since I have numerous spiritual bodies that can help.
+And you can rest assured that you will be under my care, however many learners we have, since I have countless spiritual bodies that can help.

 Buddhist Energy Practices and Religious Buddhism

 My remarks should make clear that Buddhist energy practices are not the same as religious Buddhism, and Daoist energy practices are not the same as religious Daoism.
 Some of our practitioners often conflate the two.
 Some Buddhist monks, or even lay Buddhists, consider themselves knowledgeable about Buddhism and have been busy promoting it among our community of learners.
-But I would advise against that, for these are different disciplines and should remain distinct.
+But they should not do that, for these are different disciplines and should remain distinct.
 What I am now teaching is the part of our discipline related to one’s own, personal spiritual development, and so there are no religious trappings, as a formal religion might have.
 The only ones who should be engaging in any religious rites are the adherents of Falun Dafa who are monastics or have been religiously ordained.
 So our practice shouldn’t be mistaken for latter day Buddhism.

 The teachings of Buddhism are but one small part of the greater Way of the universe.
 Many other profound teachings exist as well, with there being different truths and insights at each and every plane of existence.
-The Buddha, named Shakyamuni, indicated that there are eighty-four thousand avenues to enlightenment, yet only a handful are to be found in Buddhism, such as Tiantai, Flower Garland, Zen, Pure Land, and Tantric.
+The Buddha indicated that there are eighty-four thousand avenues to enlightenment, yet only a handful are to be found in Buddhism, such as Tiantai, Flower Garland, Zen, Pure Land, and Tantric.
 The number hardly adds up to anything.
 So Buddhism’s teachings don’t encompass all of the Way and are but a small part of it.
 Our Falun Dafa is one path among the eighty-four thousand mentioned, but has never been connected to religious Buddhism at any point in time, from Buddhism’s earliest days on up to its latter days, and nor does ours have anything to do with today’s religions.

 The Buddha began what’s known as Buddhism twenty-five hundred years ago in ancient India.
 Upon reaching enlightenment and having his powers freed, he recalled what he had practiced previously and made it public in order to save people.
 His practice can be summarized in just three words, even if there are thousands of Buddhist sutras: precept, concentration, wisdom.
 In Buddhism, precepts are meant to put an end to all the desires people normally experience, and it has prohibitions for monks that cut them off from all that is secular, and that are meant to end their selfish longings, among other things.
 The adherent’s mind thus becomes empty, and deep meditative concentration becomes possible.
 So precepts and concentration go hand in hand.
 The heart of the practice is carried out while immersed in deep concentration, meditating; progress is dependent on a still mind.
 So this is where the real spiritual labors take place in their practice.
 They don’t teach anything involving physical movements or techniques, or transform the person’s innate body; they just practice for the type of higher energy that is connected to one’s spiritual attainment.
 So they work solely on character, rather than the body, and don’t concern themselves with developing higher energy for the body.
 Through meditation the practitioner of Buddhism can increase his powers of concentration, and in the process work off his karma by suffering.
 The term wisdom, meanwhile, is about becoming enlightened and gaining a greater intelligence and spiritual insight.
 With enlightenment, the workings of the universe will be revealed to the believer and its many dimensions will be seen in full.
 Miraculous powers will also come about.
 This process of coming to a greater wisdom, or becoming enlightened, is also referred to as the freeing of one’s powers.